krnithishkumar/krnithishkumar/README.md

 ### ✨ &nbsp;I am also interested in

-🚴🏼‍♂️ &nbsp; Endurance rides in Cycle\
+♟️ &nbsp; Chess\
 🎼 &nbsp; Music\
 🏸 &nbsp; Badminton\
-♟️ &nbsp; Chess
+🚴🏼‍♂️ &nbsp; Endurance rides in Cycle

 ### 📫 &nbsp;Want to send out a mail?

-You can email me at nithishkumarkr@gmail.com, I'll try to respond as soon as possible.
+You can email me [here](mailto:nithishkumarkr@gmail.com), I'll try to respond as soon as possible.

 ![](https://komarev.com/ghpvc/?username=krnithishkumar&style=for-the-badge)